-JC&C appoints well-qualified directors who are best suited for its needs based on merit. regardless of gender.
+JC&C appoints well-qualified directors who are best suited for its needs based on merit, regardless of gender.
 It has had female representation on the Board for many years dating back to 1994.
-In 2023 and until today, three out of nine of its directors are women, achieving 33% female representation in line with the practice of many leading markets and the Council for Board Diversity's 2030 target.
-Its female directors hold leadership roles as Lead Independent Director, Chairperson of the Nominating Committee, Chairperson of the Remuneration Committee and Group Finance Director.
+Today, two of its nine directors are women, representing 22% of the Board.
+They hold leadership roles as Chairperson of the Remuneration Committee and Group Finance Director.